fepegar/torchio/docs/source/transforms/transforms.rst

 Composability
 -------------

-Images can be composed to create directed acyclic graphs defining the probability that each transform will be applied.
+Transforms can be composed to create directed acyclic graphs defining the probability that each transform will be applied.

 For example, to obtain the following graph: